Sex Playlist

 Sex Playlist is the fourth studio album by American singer Omarion.
 The album was released on December 2, 2014 under Maybach Music Group and Atlantic Records.
-The album serves as the follow-up to his third album Ollusion (2010).
+The album serves as the follow-up to his third album, Ollusion (2010).

 Background

 In November 2014, Omarion released the track listing and release date for the album.
 This album is his first full-length release from Maybach Music Group.
 He later released the album cover artwork which features Apryl Jones, Omarion's girlfriend, straddling him.

 Omarion described the album as more mature and concept driven then his previous releases.
 He said, "It's not about just having a sex playlist, it's about having the right sex playlist, because you can't have sex without love… It's not just about the lustful idea of sex.
 It's a playlist for the lovers."

 Singles

 The album's lead single, titled "You Like It", was released on February 14, 2014.

 The album's second single "Post to Be" featuring Chris Brown and Jhené Aiko, was released on November 11, 2014.
-The song was a big success, reaching number 13 on the US Billboard Hot 100 and has since been certified triple platinum by the Recording Industry Association of America (RIAA).
+The song became a hit, peaking number 13 on the US Billboard Hot 100 and has since received triple platinum certification by the Recording Industry Association of America (RIAA).